joshualande/joshualande.github.io/_drafts/2014-04-18-create-tables-sql.md

 ("Grilled Cheese") has an amount 2 of the ingredient with ID 7 ("Bread").

-Here, our `PRIMARY KEY` is for recipe ID, ingredient ID pairs.
+Notice that our `PRIMARY KEY` is for recipe ID and ingredient ID pairs.
-We require only that the combination is unique because each recipe should have an ingredient only once.
+We require only that the combination is unique because each recipe can have a particular ingredient only once.

 ## AUTO_INCREMENT IDs

-There is an `AUTO_INCREMENT`
-command which can be used to let SQL automatically pick the recipe and ingredient IDs to ensure uniqueness.
+There is an `AUTO_INCREMENT` command which can be used to let SQL automatically pick the recipe and ingredient IDs to ensure uniqueness.
-Using this command, we could have created the same `recipes` table in a less error-prone way:
+Using this command, we can created the same `recipes` table in a less error-prone way:

 ```sql
 CREATE TABLE recipes (